A Natural Bias for Language Generation Models: Probabilistic Language Generators

-Note that such a setup --- where a probability distribution is modelled using the output from several simpler distributions, each of which can specialise on modelling one aspect of the problem --- is often called a product of experts \cite{hinton}.\footnote{The comparison of mixtures and products of experts is well summarised by the phrase: a single expert in a mixture has the power to pass a bill while a single expert in a product has the power to veto it.
+i.e., one described by $\pW(\cdot \!\mid\! \yy_{<t})$ -- which is \emph{contextual} as it depends on the input $\yy_{<t}$ -- and a separate, \emph{non-contextual} term denoted by $p_b(\cdot)$.
+Thus, we can qualitatively view this setup as factorising the model's prediction into these two components.\footnote{Given this decomposition, one might expect that models learn to use the bias term to encode frequency on their own.
+Yet we do not find this to be the case empirically (\cref{app:bias_change}).\looseness=-1} In this light, it makes intuitive sense that $p_b$ should be the unigram distribution -- a distribution which optimally predicts (w.r.t. negative log-likelihood loss) the next-token when there is no contextual information to condition on.
+Note that such a setup -- where a probability distribution is modelled using a product of several simpler distributions, each of which can specialise on modelling one aspect of the problem -- is referred to as a product of experts \cite{hinton}.\footnote{The comparison of mixtures and products of experts is well summarised by the phrase: a single expert in a mixture has the power to pass a bill while a single expert in a product has the power to veto it.
 Each paradigm has its advantages.
 Here, we argue that the latter is more suitable for language modelling, as the mixture formulation presents the issue that high-frequency tokens will be strongly ``up-voted'' by the expert corresponding to the unigram distribution.
-As these models already have a propensity to select high frequency tokens, even in improper contexts \cite{wei-etal-2021-frequency}, this is arguably an undesirable trait.\looseness=-1 } Since the latter of these two distributions is context-independent, we can qualitatively view this setup as factorising the model's prediction into two components: one that captures the contextual aspect of the distribution and the other that captures non-contextual, i.e., statistical, aspects of language.\footnote{Given this decomposition, one could reasonably posit that models would learn to encode frequency in the bias term on their own.
-However, in all of our experiments, we observe that the bias term does not change much from its initialised value, challenging the notion that these bias terms will automatically specialise to capture unigram frequency effects on their own.
-See \cref{app:bias_change} for more discussion.} In this light, it makes intuitive sense that $p_b$ should be the unigram distribution --- a context-independent distribution which optimally predicts (w.r.t. a negative log-likelihood loss function) the next-token when there is no contextual information to condition on.\looseness=-1

-\clem{Graph caption comment: would mb add "fully trained models" or trained to convergence here to make a distinction with fig 3claraNot entirely sure this is necessary.
-What do others think?}
+As these models already have a propensity to select high frequency tokens, even in improper contexts \cite{wei-etal-2021-frequency}, this is arguably an undesirable trait.\looseness=-1 }